alexocode/talks/tech/quality/testing/presentation.md

 ---

+> To understand that we first have to look at units.
+-- 🧙‍♂️

+---

-> First you need to understand how to write testable units.
+> You need to understand how to write testable units.
 -- 🧙‍♂️

 ---